mozilla-extensions/dnssec-interference/TELEMETRY.md

 - This add-on opens UDP sockets at browser startup and sends DNS requests for a domain name that we control.
+We request seven different resource record types, re-transmitting if necessrry:

+- A
+- RRSIG
+- DNSKEY
+- SMIMEA
+- HTTPS
+- NEWONE (a custom resource record type that we created for this study)
+- NEWTWO (an additional custom resource record type that we created for this study)

-We request seven different resource record types, re-transmitting if necessary.
-We wait for the DNS responses and then encapsulate the raw bytes into a ping, excluding any IP or UDP headers.
-For each record type, we also record how many transmissions were necessary to receive a response.
-An example ping containing the DNS responses looks like this, where each keyword before `_data` and `_transmission` corresponds to a DNS resource record type:
+We wait for the DNS
+responses and then encapsulate the raw bytes into a ping, excluding any IP or UDP headers.
+For each record type, we also record how many transmissions were sent.
+An example ping containing the DNS responses takes the following form:

 ```
 event: "dnsResponses"